Wild genus-zero quantum de Rham spaces: Normal forms/orbits

-Analogously to Rmk.~\ref{rmk:residue}, note that~\eqref{eq:based_gauge_action} preserves the subspace $\mf g \llb \varpi \rrb \dif \varpi$, and that it acts \emph{linearly} on principal parts--- upon removing the nonsingular part of the output.
-Moreover, it preserves the spaces of principal parts of pole order bounded by $s \geq 1$, on which the subgroup $\exp \bigl( \varpi^s \mf g \llb \varpi \rrb \bigr) \sse G_1 \llb \varpi \rrb$ acts trivially.
-Hence, truncating the gauge action,\fn{ And inverting it, for convenience, turning it into a \emph{left} action.} a $G_1\llb \varpi \rrb$-orbit yields an $\Ad^{\dual}_{\on{Bir}_s}$-orbit in $\mf g_s^{\dual}$, in the duality of \S~\ref{sec:tcla_duality} (and in the notation of~\eqref{eq:takiff_lie_algebra}--\eqref{eq:tclg_sequence}): in this text we consider connections whose based gauge orbit is--- conversely--- determined by the Birkhoff orbit of their principal part, as follows.
+Analogously to Rmk.~\ref{rmk:residue}, note that~\eqref{eq:based_gauge_action} acts \emph{linearly} on principal parts.
+It preserves those of pole order bounded by $s \geq 1$, on which the subgroup $\exp \bigl( \varpi^s \mf g \llb \varpi \rrb \bigr) \sse G_1 \llb \varpi \rrb$ acts trivially.
+Hence, truncating the gauge action,\fn{ And tacitly inverting it, for convenience, turning it into a \emph{left} action.}~a $G_1\llb \varpi \rrb$-orbit yields an $\Ad^{\dual}_{\on{Bir}_s}$-orbit in $\mf g_s^{\dual}$, in the duality of \S~\ref{sec:tcla_duality} (cf.~\eqref{eq:tclg_sequence}).
+Conversely, in this text we consider connections whose based gauge orbit is determined by the Birkhoff orbit of their principal part, as follows.
 (We view this terminology as standard.)